polpo93/po-icons/projects/po-icons/README.md

 # Polpo-icons

 This library extends MatIcons to accept icons from any material icons theme (default, outlined, two-tone, round, sharp).
 All of those icons listed in material design page is not working in the font-icons.
-Workaround with those icons, is to add them in the custom svg sprite and import the sprite into the po-icons.
+Look into better alternatives for the support of more icons.

 There is typescript types defined for all of the material icons(not 100% accurate).